2023 Porsche Taycan: How 5 Automotive Journalists Would Order Porsche's EV

 Even the least expensive Taycan would set me back almost $90,000, and since we’re playing with Monopoly money, I see no reason to moderate my pick.
 I’d choose the 750-hp Turbo S. The Cross Turismo’s bulbous back end is a taste I haven’t acquired yet, so it’s the sedan for me.
 The Turbo S’s 222 miles of range should be enough to keep me out of trouble, but I’d throw in the 150-kW onboard DC charger to make stops at a fast-charging station quicker.

 Mamba Green Metallic is the only sensible paint choice.
 All Turbo Ss have 21-inch wheels, and I’m happy with the standard five-spoke design.
 I’d keep things simple inside, too, with the no-cost black leather interior and comfort-oriented 14-way adjustable front seats.
 The Turbo S’s two available options packages, Premium and Technology, include items I could happily live without.
 I’d tick adaptive cruise control and blind-spot monitoring from the à-la-carte menu instead, then add the active anti-roll bars.
 I almost want the panoramic sunroof, but this beast is heavy enough without it.
 Insulated glass, on the other hand, seems a judicious choice.
 With no purring Porsche engine to drown out wind and road noise, the thicker glass will help maintain a sense of isolation from the rest of the roadgoing public.
-All told, Porsche would ask around $197,000 for this Taycan.
+All told, Porsche would ask for this Taycan.

 All vehicle pricing includes MSRP plus destination charges (set at the time of publication), and will be rounded to the nearest thousand.